ricardobarroslourenco/My_First_Repository/week4-ProjectDataAnalysis.md

 _In terms of best practices in the Remote Sensing domain, it is still an evolving field, but is quite common to use sources that are public, and allow
-API calls such as the ones defined in Ramachandran et al. (2021), with intensive usage of information systems for both storing and processing data, as well as sharing results in platforms that even allow re-running the experiment (especially when involving expensive HPC facilities)._
+API calls such as the ones defined in Ramachandran et al. (2021), with intensive usage of information systems for both storing and processing data, as well as sharing results in platforms that even allow re-running the computational experiment (especially when involving expensive HPC facilities)._

   - **List possible strategies you might use to document your data throughout your project.**